ORNL-Fusion/GITR/README.md

 > spack install gcc @11.2.0

+> spack load gcc@11.2.0

+> spack compiler find

 You are building a literal compiler.
-Expect this to take a v
+Expect this to take a

 > Very.

 > Long.